edocAdmin/edoc-organizer-help/pages/01.Overview/06.top-10-faqs/docs.md

 **4. How do I know the file name of a document stored in eDoc Organizer?
 How do I know the size of the document stored under eDoc Organizer?**

+If you hover over a document thumbnail, a tooltip with the document name and size will be shown.

 **5. Why can’t I find documents in eDoc Organizer using the text within them?**

+There are a couple of things to check when you are not able to find the document by its content even after you performed the OCR.

+● The OCR recognized the word that you are searching the document by correctly.
+To do that, just open the document in eDoc Organizer and use the search function at the bottom of the PDF viewer.
+If the search finds the words you are looking for, the document should be searchable from the main screen.

+● Windows Search is installed and enabled on your machine.

 **6. I created a Label Group using the configure label groups dialog and I don’t see it in the labels panel on the right hand side of the screen.**